Dr. Henry J. Bowers Focus Group

 With a passion for student success and introducing students to new opportunities, Matthews has visited over 30 countries, including taking groups of students on study abroad trips from hiking the Great Wall of China, to a historical tour of India from Delhi to Agra and Kochi, to building a school in Ghana with Pencils of Promise.
 Dr. Matthews has also been a faculty judge and speaker at the Youth Innovative Conference on Global Governance (YICGG) where she helped to prepare and coach groups of students working on projects from sustainable development (2016 in Shanghai, China) to future energy and sustainable infrastructure (2017 in Astana, Kazahstan) and on global water preservation, utilization and development (2019 in Jakarta, Indonesia).

 Dr. Matthews is also an artist and encourages students to look at intersections between art and social justice.
 While her own art focuses on exploring the world through landscape and cityscape travel photography, when teaching in Miami and New York City Matthews took students to engage with art exhibits and to meet artists whose works speak to current issues of social justice, as a way to bring present day into the writing classroom.
 Throughout her career thus far, Dr. Matthews has always been student focused, from creating a group for international students when teaching at the University of Miami to founding a group for first generation college students when teaching in New York City.
-These previous experiences and passions led Dr. Matthews to get involved with Henry Ford College’s Black Male and Queens Focus Group since moving to Michigan in 2021.
+These previous experiences and passions led Dr. Matthews to get involved with Henry Ford College’s Henry J. Bowers Focus Group since moving to Michigan in 2021.

 Contact Us